The Austin Community College District (“ACC” or “the College”) values collegial employee relations and harmonious working conditions.

 - The ERO will manage and facilitate grievances as described in this AR and its related Guidelines/Procedures.

 - The ERO will provide supervisors with training and support for the grievance process.
-Grievances are first addressed directly by the supervisor or lowest level administrator with authority to remedy the grievance, with support from the ERO, as needed.
+Grievances are first addressed directly by the supervisor or lowest level administrator with the authority to remedy the grievance, with support from the ERO, as needed.